krd81/T2_A2-API_Server/README.md

 - Required Data: at least one of desk id, availability status
 - Expected Response: HTTP response status 200 - OK, a JSON object of the updated desk (id, status, bookings)
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
-- Note: If the desk_id or availability status is updated, this update cascades to any boookings associated with it
+- Note: If the desk_id or availability status is updated, this update cascades to any bookings associated with it

 ![](/images/DESK%20-%20EDIT.png)